bschnitz/injector_collections/README.md

 import os
 from injector import inject
-from injector_collections import generateCollections import collections
+from injector_collections import generateCollections import my_collections

 scandir = os.path.dirname(__file__)
 # This auto-generates the real collections from the stubs.
 You need to provide
-# the collections-module You created during setup and a list of directories to
+# the my_collections-module You created during setup and a list of directories to
 # scan (recursively) for your collection items.
-generateCollections(inject, collections, [scandir])
+generateCollections(inject, my_collections, [scandir])
 ```

 Now you only need to import `generate_collections` and of course the collection